SURE FOOT EQUINE STABILITY PROGRAM

 Actively neurologic horses will not want to stand on the pads because they can’t.
 Horses no longer active but suffering from the effects of neuro illness benefit greatly.
 I have a number of case histories of horses treated for EPM that really improve from SURE FOOT.

-Is it Ok to give her little tidbits of food while she is on the pad, or it is just ok if she wanders off and have a little bite of food between to pad time?
-Looks like she rather eat than walk in between stands.
+Is it Ok to give her little tidbits of food while she is on the pad, or it is just ok if she wanders off and has a little bite of food between to pad time?
+Looks like she rather eat than a walk in between stands.

 It sounds like the pads put her in “grazing” mode (parasympathetic), which is a good thing.
 I generally try to avoid using food during a session as I think that is working through a slightly different pathway in the brain but it is not “wrong” to let her eat.
 Every horse is so different as long as you are using SURE FOOT safely (see the DVD for more information) there are very few rules and most of those are, as my friend says, “written in sand”.
 Therefore, if it seems appropriate to give her tidbits that’s fine.
 Be aware that we often use food because it satisfies your needs rather than the horse.